Joseph Wapner: Endorsements

 During 1999–2000, Wapner served as the national spokesperson for Singer Asset Finance Company, LLC, a specialty finance company, appearing in national television commercials and print ads.

 Since around 2010, the soda company Rocket Fizz has marketed a beverage, Judge Wapner Cream Soda, featuring the slogan, "I sentence you to drink my cream soda."

 Personal life, final years and death

 Wapner was active in Jewish causes, including sitting on the board of a Jewish school.
-He married Mildred "Mickey" Nebenzahl in 1946.
+He was married to Mildred “Mickey” Wapner (née Nebenzahl) for 71 years, from 1946 until his death in 2017.
 Their daughter Sarah died from heart disease in May 2015 at age 56.
-They also had two sons who became attorneys: David Miron-Wapner and Frederick Nathan Wapner, the latter of whom was a prosecutor and LA District Attorney who also became a judge (including with the Los Angeles County Superior Court).
+They also had two sons who became attorneys: David Miron-Wapner and Frederick Nathan Wapner, the latter of whom was a prosecutor and L.A. district attorney who also became a judge (including with the Los Angeles County Superior Court).
 Wapner also had four grandchildren and one great-grandchild.

 Wapner died from respiratory failure on February 26, 2017, at his home in Los Angeles.
 He was 97 years old.
 He is interred at Mount Sinai Memorial Park Cemetery in Los Angeles.